 •New FootPod outsole technology takes into consideration the bones and tendons in runner’s feet for a natural feel.

 First and foremost, there are countless testimonials from runners all across the Internet claiming that they now have a pain free run thanks to the Altra Torin 2.0.
-If you or someone that you know is passionate about running yet experiences frequent discomfort or fear over a past running injury, it’s more than worth it to give them a try.
-Furthermore, several runners that bought the previous models reported that they were now going to be lifetime customers of the Altra brand.
+If you or someone that you know is passionate about running but experiences frequent discomfort or have fear of rekindling a past running injury, it’s more than worth it to give the Altra Torin 2.0 a try.
+Several runners that bought the previous models have even stated that they were now going to be lifetime customers of the Altra brand.